Skip to main content

 Titanic vs other ships

-Of course, some of the older modern-day cruise ships are actually quite comparable in length to Titanic.
+Of course, some of the older modern-day cruise ships are quite comparable in length to Titanic.
 In fact, some are even shorter in length than Titanic!

 For example, Carnival’s smallest operating cruise ship is Carnival Paradise.
 This cruise ship measures 860 feet long, which is shorter than the Titanic.